batfish/pybatfish/docs/source/formats.md

 * [Juniper](#juniper)
 * [Palo Alto Networks](#palo-alto-networks)

-Except for AWS, all vendor configs files are placed in the `configs` folder right below the top-level snapshot folder.
-It is OK to create sub-folders inside `configs` and Batfish will recursively read all files.
-It is also OK to mix files from different vendors in the same folder.
+Except for AWS, all vendor configs files must be placed in the `configs` folder right below the top-level snapshot folder.
+It is OK to create sub-folders inside `configs`; Batfish will recursively read all files.
+It is also OK to mix files from multiple vendors in the same folder.

 #### Note about vendor detection